sdiehl/tiny-gpt2/README.md

 * `encoder.py` - The BPE encoder from the original GPT-2 repository
 * `tokenize.py` - Example of how to use the encoder

+In the model directory, you will find the following files:

+* `model.safetensors` - The model weights
 * `vocab.bpe` - The BPE vocab from the original GPT-2 repository
 * `encoder.json` - The encoder json from the original GPT-2 repository
 * `config.json` - The GPT-2 model configuration